Kuuuube/Slimy_Scylla/docs/pressure_processing/pressure_processing.md

 Adds a pressure deadzone at the set pressure percent.
 Match this value to your Tip Threshold in the Pen Settings tab.

+**Remove Tail Pressure Reports:** Min: 0, Max: 10, Default: 1

+Stops drawing programs from adding their own smoothing at the end of lines which commonly creates "shoelace line endings" or "line tails".

+Usually setting this to 1 is enough for it function properly.
+Only increase the value if required.

 ## Sample and Hold

 Locks the pressure at the pressure value present when the number of tablet reports reaches the sample number.
 Resets when the pen is no longer pressed.